One of the Real Housewives of Potomac Is Launching an "Inspirational Athleisure Wear" Line | Washingtonian (DC)

 ZenGem will offer T-shirts and tanks for both men and women, although other items are in the works.
 The apparel will be available online, and pricing ranges from $28 to $35.

-In September, Darby will host a wellness event to celebrate the launch of her line.
+In the fall, Darby will host a wellness event to celebrate the launch of her line.
 Details are still unfolding, she says, but expect yoga, acupuncture, a line-up of speakers, and vegan soul food.